Lattice Lattice

 their screen.

-Four words = roughly 4 billion to 1 against accidental collision.
-That defeats casual interception comfortably.
-It does not defeat a state-level adversary who can compromise both your messaging app and your phone call at the same time — for that you have to meet in person and scan the QR.
-We're honest about this on the verification screen itself.
+Four words is roughly 4 billion to 1 against an accidental collision.
+That's plenty to defeat casual interception.
+It won't stop a state-level adversary who can compromise your messaging app and your phone call at the same moment, and for that you have to meet in person and scan the QR.
+The verification screen says as much.

 6. What happens to your messages.